Therapy for women repeating the same relationship patterns

 When your relationships leave you feeling smaller

-• end up taking the blame when things go wrong, even when part of you knows that isn’t right
+• end up taking responsibility when things go wrong, even when part of you knows it isn’t yours to carry

-• grow quieter, more accommodating, or more careful to avoid upsetting the other person
+• become quieter, more accommodating or more careful to avoid conflict or disconnection

-• recognise the same old patterns playing out, yet still feel stuck inside them
+• recognise familiar relationship patterns playing out, yet still feel unable to choose differently

-You may have spent a long time trying to understand this, talking it through with friends or maybe even working on it in therapy before.
-And still, relationships seem to be where you lose your footing.
+You may have spent years trying to understand this.
+Talking it through with friends.
+Reading.
+Reflecting.
+Maybe even working on it in therapy before.

-Most women I work with are already blaming themselves for everything that goes wrong in relationships.
-Therapy with me is about slowing that down, and looking more honestly at what’s actually happening between you and the people you’re close to.
+Most women I work with are already blaming themselves for repeating these patterns (telling me "I’m the common denominator”).
+But therapy with me is about slowing that self-blame down and looking more carefully at the relational dynamics that keep pulling you back into the same roles.

 Women’s counselling services to build confidence and boundaries.